Are you truly tracking your cells’ transcriptomes, or are you just reading into the averages?

 Tracking the trajectory of cell fates

-For the ﬁrst time, scRNA-Seq is enabling a cell-by-cell molecular and cellular characterization of hundreds of thousands of cells within the same sample.
-Complex systems, like those found in the immune system, can be explored without limits.
+For the ﬁrst time, scRNA-seq is enabling a cell-by-cell molecular and cellular characterization of hundreds of thousands of cells within the same sample.
+Complex systems, like those found in the immune system, can be explored without limits. scRNA-seq can now be applied to:

 - Stem Cell Biology